TN 35 (04-24)

 d.
 Applicant is unwilling to provide number of relatives who get support

-If an applicant refuses to state the number of relatives living with him or her or refuses to provide information about one-half support, explain that we need the information to determine their eligibility for a subsidy and their subsidy amount.
+If an applicant refuses to state the number of relatives living with him or her or refuses to provide information about one-half support, explain that we need the information to determine their eligibility for a subsidy.
 Explain that without the information, they may receive less of a subsidy or no subsidy.
 If the applicant still refuses to provide the information, assume that the applicant lives in a one-person family to determine the FPL.

 D. Policy for income limits for subsidy eligibility